Who collects litter in green spaces in Elmbridge?

 - Our grounds maintenance contractors IdVerde are responsible for litter collection in parks and open spaces.

-- In addition to carrying out on-going management and conservation works, the Council's countryside team collects litter on countryside sites on Mondays and Fridays, as well as dealing with fly-tips on some of the sites.
+- In addition to carrying out on-going management and conservation works, our countryside team collects litter on countryside sites on Mondays and Fridays, as well as dealing with fly-tips on some of the sites.

 Tackling the litter issue

-- Throughout the pandemic, we asked people - via our social media channels, newsletters, site notices and posters - to take litter home when bins were full and reminded them to look after their green spaces, protect wildlife and respect local communities.
+- We continue to issue messages - via our social media channels, newsletters, site notices and posters - to take litter home when bins were full and remind visitors to look after their green spaces, protect wildlife and respect local communities.

 Can you help us?